KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/README.md

 ### Overview

-During the sessions, we’ll be using some programs and accounts to help with your coding.
+During the sessions, we’ll use some programs and accounts to help with our coding.
 These are the tools many developers use on a regular basis.

 [![](assets/glossary.png)](http://bit.ly/CnCgloss)